contextu-al/AirBnB-iOS/readme.md

 Controlling an editable field as a GuideBlock

-To use in your App, [follow the instructions at](https://github.com/contextu-al/AirBnB-iOS/blob/main/airbnb-main/airbnb-main/Components/CustomGuideBlocks/AppFieldEdit/README.md)
+To use in your App, [follow the instructions](https://github.com/contextu-al/AirBnB-iOS/blob/main/airbnb-main/airbnb-main/Components/CustomGuideBlocks/AppFieldEdit/README.md)